Women Win Here

 There's no doubt about it - the Columbus Quest were the best American Basketball League team of all time.
 The league lasted two full seasons before giving way to the WNBA and the Quest won both titles.

 Our city's newest women's team is the Columbus Fury of the Pro Volleyball Federation.
-The inaugural season kicks off at Nationwide Arena in February 2024.
+They had the second-best attendance in the league during the inaugural 2024 season.
 Additionally, Columbus is home to pro, semi-pro and amateur women's teams in a variety of sports.

-The USWNT has played in Columbus 11 times, going 9-1-1 across all competitions including the FIFA Women's World Cup, SheBelieves Cup and friendlies.
-They'll be back to bolster that stellar record on April 9 for the SheBelieves Cup Championship and 3rd Place matches at Lower.com Field.
+The USWNT has played in Columbus 12 times, going 10-1-1 across all competitions including the FIFA Women's World Cup, SheBelieves Cup and friendlies.
+Most recently, they won the SheBelieves Cup in April 2024 at Lower.com Field.
+Mia Hamm led them to their first win in the city at Westerville South High School in 1993.

 Since 2018, Columbus has hosted 39 girls state championships across ten sports.
 Three more were scheduled but canceled due to the COVID-19 pandemic.
 Columbus hosts more state championships than nearly every city in the country.
 The first girls wrestling state championship was held here in 2023.